The daVinci robot can be used for many different operations.

 Dr. Pool is a proctor for the daVinci robot and teaches other thoracic surgeons how to use it.

-Dr. Pool is one of the only surgeons the Dallas area who performs robotic bypass surgery (CABG).
+Dr. Pool is one of only a few surgeons the Dallas area who performs robotic bypass surgery (CABG).

 Dr. Pool uses a method involving 3 incisions in the left chest between the ribs.
 The breastbone is not cut.